markcoppock/notes/wp-grunt-sass.md

 ## 2. initialize node

-again in the theme directory:
+again in the top-level directory:

 `npm init` will create file package.json